Time is the Enemy of Deals

 Sometimes deals not closing are inevitable.
 However, whether you are on the buy side or sell side of the table, you can save yourself a lot of time, money and energy by designing a transaction structure that works for all parties.
 This keeps everyone motivated as you move through the process, ensures there aren’t long, potentially deal killing delays and will give you the best chance of getting across the finish line.

-If you would like to receive more information about best practices in structuring deals and be notified when agencies come up for sale, please sign up for email notifications here.
+If you would like to receive more information about best practices in structuring deals and be notified when agencies come up for sale, please sign up for email notifications or contact us.

 Chris McAtee, M&A Advisor & Consultant